INTO-CPS-Association/example-incubator-fmi3/readme.md

 ![incubator_scenario](figures/incubator_scenario.svg)

 ### Clocks
-The *supervisor* has associated a `triggered clock`, which is triggered every time the desired temperature has been reached 3 times.
+The *supervisor* has a `triggered clock`, which is triggered every time the desired temperature has been reached *n* times.
 The *controller* receives this `triggered clock` from the supervisor, and additionally has a `periodic clock` that updates the on/off output to the plant.

 ### Step-by-Step Implementation (Locally)